 - 1. The role of benefits from the employee and employer perspective. - 2.
 How benefits actually work and are utilized within an organization. - 3.
 How organizations use benefit programs to further their business strategies. - 4.
-The impact of government, societal needs, tax, law and regulation on benefit practices. - The different types of benefit programs and how employers utilize to reach their HR objectives. - 6.
+The impact of government, societal needs, tax, law and regulation on benefit practices. - 5.
+The different types of benefit programs and how employers utilize to reach their HR objectives. - 6.
 The underlying costs and value of benefit programs. - 7.
 The ways organizations select, deliver, administer and communicate benefits to employees. - 8.
-The interaction and integration of public, government funded programs with employer provided private programs. - 9.
-How organizations operate regarding funding, governance and grievance resolution of benefit programs. - 10.
-The role of employee benefits in a total rewards program.

-Texts: There is no text book for this class.
-The course material is composed of Lectures, questions and answers exercises and class discussions.
+The interaction of public government funded programs with employer provided private programs. - 9.
+How organizations operate regarding funding and governance of benefit programs. - 10.
+The role of employee benefits in a total rewards program. - Texts: There is no text book for this class.
+The course material is composed of Lectures, questions and answers exercises and class discusions.
 Other readings may be assigned from time to time.
 Students will be accountable for such materials on exams.